googleapis/google-cloud-java/README.md

 `gcloud-java` determines the project ID from the following sources in the listed order, stopping once it finds a value:

-1. Project ID supplied when building the service options.
+1. Project ID supplied when building the service options
-2. Project ID specified by the environment variable `GCLOUD_PROJECT`.
+2. Project ID specified by the environment variable `GCLOUD_PROJECT`
-3. Project ID used by App Engine.
+3. App Engine project ID
-4. Project ID specified in the Google Cloud SDK.
+4. Compute Engine project ID
+5. Google Cloud SDK project ID

 Authentication
 --------------